From Scripture to Jesus and Back

 - IV.
 The Church's Scripture: The Word by the Holy Spirit

-Obeying God's Word, now written on our hearts, obeys the Spirit inspiring and writing them (2 Tim 3:16).
+Obeying God's Word, now written on our hearts, obeys the Spirit breathing them (2 Tim 3:16).

 - Gospels: Four biographies of our Jesus that center on his life, death, and resurrection, each with its own flavor and insight.